Trebnje Castle: History

-The last owner before the Second World War was a Czech Evgen Evgen Šoulavy, after the war the castle was nationalized.
+The last owner before World War II was a Czech Evgen Evgen Šoulavy, after the war the castle was nationalized.
 For some time, the castle hosted the Trebnje primary school; later it was turned into social housing.
 Today, the castle is again in private hands.

 Architecture

 Historians believe that the castle was initially built as an unfortified tower.
 Later, in 1530, the tower needed to be significantly fortified because of the threat of Turkish invasions.
 It was re-made in a massive renaissance four-tract building with three quadrangle and one circular tower.

 Today, the castle comprises four one-floor living areas that surround rectangular inner courtyard.
 Three corners of the courtyard are strengthened with towers.

 One enters the castle through a spacious, arched slit with two baroque portals on the left and the right.
 The courtyard is enclosed with arcades.
-The arcades on the left, nordern side of the courtyard are hexagonal, supported by load-bearing walls and in the size of the ground floor.
+The arcades on the left, northern side of the courtyard are hexagonal, supported by load-bearing walls and in the size of the ground floor.
 A taller set of arcades leads to a staircase that connects the ground floor with the upper floor.

 Arcades of the eastern area are also hexagonal and supported by the load-bearing walls.
 Compared to the load-bearing wall on the northern side, these walls are placed in bigger intervals, causing arches to be pent-in instead of semicircular.
 Both southern and eastern arcades of the courtyard are walled.
 Pillars of the arcades are circular.